ubc-cirrus-lab/caribou/docs/design.md

 ## Solvers

 The solvers are responsible for determining the optimal placement of the function instances across the available regions.
+Every solver must create valid and unique deployments.
+A valid deployment is one that satisfies the hard constraints of the workflow in terms of resource requirements for the worst-case runtime (tail).
+The provided constraints will then be valid as quality of service (QoS) requirements for the average-case runtime.
+Prioritisation of the deployments is based on the average-case runtime.

 ### Coarse Grained